olimah/backupuser/README.md

 README file for backupuser:

-backupuser is a shell script, that is mainly used to create a backups of a user's home directory.
+backupuser is a shell script, that is mainly used to create backups of a user's home directory.
 The backups themselves are stored in subfolders of ~/backups ordered by year.

 As part of the backup process, the backupfile can be copied to locally attached external storage devices such as USB drives and/or copied to another server via scp.